 Look, for enterprises’ executives, the analysis report should deliver the most core, most summarized, and most important data.
 The data should be clear and focused.
 Don’t expect C-suites will spend 2 hours reading an analysis report over 50 pages.
 They can only spare you a limited time.
 Therefore you need to focus on what you want them to take away most from the meeting.

 Let’s move to the second example.
 It is a detailed sales analysis report.
 If written in Excel, these detailed tables may take up a lot of your time to enter and update data.
-However, using the built-in templates in FineReport, you can directly apply them and automate the process.
+However, using the built-in templates in FineReport, you can directly apply them and automate the process depending on the automated reporting function of FineReport.

 Sales detail analytical report example